machitgarha/dej/README.md

 Also, you need to run some commands as root.

 ### Installing
 Really simple.
 First, clone the project (or download it).
-Then go to the project directory, and just run (as root):
+Then go to the project directory, and just run:
 ```
 # sh install.sh
 ```